 In 2020–2021, needs assessment efforts included conducting focus groups with families in underserved communities, conducting interviews with key informants in the state’s early childhood system, surveying early childhood providers to better understand the impacts of the COVID-19 pandemic on early childhood services, and understanding existing data sources and needs assessment process throughout Nebraska.
 Community-based facilitators were identified, trained, and supported in conducting focus groups with the families in their communities.
 Efforts are underway to conduct focus groups with early childhood professionals in the state to understand and address their experiences related to both professional and personal well-being.
 This work involves collaborating with state agencies and other partners to identify sustainable processes for collecting information from key audiences; analyzing the information to determine the needs of children, families, and providers; and building capacity to use this information effectively to inform changes at the program, community, and state levels.

 Project Lead: Susan Sarver, Director of Workforce Planning and Development

 The Nebraska Early Childhood Strategic Plan is a dynamic plan by and for Nebraskans that seeks to ensure that all children have access to quality early childhood services.
 The plan describes an integrated set of goals and objectives for improving the early childhood experiences of the more than 235,000 children, birth through age 8, who live in Nebraska, with special emphasis on addressing significant disparities that exist across the state.
-The strategic plan is based on findings from the comprehensive statewide needs assessment that was conducted in 2019 and was informed by input from families, early childhood providers, and other stakeholders representing communities across Nebraska.
+The 2020 strategic plan was based on findings from a statewide needs assessment that was conducted in 2019 and was informed by input from families, early childhood providers, and other stakeholders representing communities across Nebraska.

 The Strategic Plan team collaborates with the Needs Assessment and Performance Evaluation teams to integrate new needs assessment data and develop systems to measure progress, thereby helping Nebraska build its capacity for creating sustainable change at the community and state levels.